 - the customs authorities can verify the origin of a product.

 Proof of origin

-Exporters from the EU can self-declare that their product originates in the EU by providing a statement on origin that can be completed by
+Exporters from the EU can self-declare that their product originates in the EU by providing a statement on origin that can be made out by

 - an exporter registered in the Registered Exporter System (REX).
 The same REX number can be also used for some other EU preferential trade agreements (for example the EU’s trade agreement with Canada)

 - any exporter provided that the total value of the consignment does not exceed €6,000.